pirategaspard/cftag2cfscript/README.md

 // print it!
 writeOutput(newStr);
 </pre>
+When finished you will most likely want to run the code through a prettifier since it comes out completely unformated.

 I am using XML to tokenize the existing tags so that the data is easier to work with.
 Internally the conversion from tags to script is a two step process:
 <ol>